Lifelong Ensemble Learning based on Multiple Representations for Few-Shot Object Recognition: Results and Discussions

 \subsection{Offline Evaluation}

-Several experiments were carried out to evaluate the performance of the proposed approach concerning descriptiveness, scalability, robustness to Gaussian noise and downsampling, and computation efficiency.
-In this round of experiments, we used a $10$-fold cross validation algorithm as evaluation protocol~\cite{Result23}.
-In each iteration, one fold is used as test data, and the remaining nine folds are used for training.
-The process of cross-validation is then repeated $10$ times, and each fold is only used once as the test data.
+Several experiments were carried out to evaluate the performance of the proposed approach concerning descriptiveness, scalability, robustness to Gaussian noise and downsampling, and computation efficiency.~{In this round of offline experiments, we used a $10$-fold ~{cross-validation} algorithm~\cite{Result23}.
+In each iteration, one fold is used as test data, and the remaining nine folds are used for training. } The process of cross-validation is then repeated $10$ times, and each fold is only used once as the test data.